A general approach to enhance slope limiters on non-uniform rectilinear grids: Review of MUSCL and Case study

-It can be shown for linear problems that given the smoothness monitor $\theta_j$, one can define $\theta_{i+1/2}$ and $F^H$ properly so that Eq.~(\ref{eq:sec_case_fc}) is equivalent to Eq.~(\ref{eq:sec_case_linr}).
-This equivalence provides a convenient tool to study the formal order of accuracy a limiter could deliver, as presented in Section~\ref{sec:math}.
+For linear problems, one can often define $\theta_j$ and $\theta_{j+1/2}$ properly so that Eqs.~(\ref{eq:sec_case_fc}) and (\ref{eq:sec_case_linr}) are equivalent to each other.
+This provides a convenient tool to study the formal order of accuracy a limiter could deliver, as presented in Section~\ref{sec:math}.